urbanogilson/lavandula/doc/api.md

 ## Application Builder

 The application builder methods are how you configure your web application.
-This involves things like CORS, the application port, rate limiting, etc.
+This involves things like CORS, the application port, middleware, etc.

 ```c
 // configures the port the application runs on